ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-ocp-firewall.md

 You can download the complete set of {{site.data.keyword.blockchainfull_notm}} Platform images from the {{site.data.keyword.IBM_notm}} Entitlement Registry.
 To deploy the platform without access to the public internet, you need to pull the images from the {{site.data.keyword.IBM_notm}} Registry and then push the images to a container registry that you can access from behind your firewall.

-The platform requires that you use the `skopeo` utility to download and copy your images to your local container registry. [skopeo](https://www.redhat.com/en/blog/skopeo-10-released){: external} is a tool for moving container images between different types of container storages.
+The platform recommends that you use the `skopeo` utility to download and copy your images to your local container registry. [skopeo](https://www.redhat.com/en/blog/skopeo-10-released){: external} is a tool for moving container images between different types of container storages.
 In order to download the platform images and copy them to your container registry behind a firewall, you first need to [install skopeo](https://github.com/containers/skopeo/blob/master/install.md){: external}.

 Before attempting these instructions, you need to have your IBM Blockchain Platform entitlement key and container registry user id and password available.
 After you purchase the {{site.data.keyword.blockchainfull_notm}} Platform, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
 You can then use this key to access the {{site.data.keyword.blockchainfull_notm}} Platform images.